 Brass Band appear at the Royal Albert Hall

-The Hampton Brass Band had an unforgettable experience as they opened the show at the Music for Youth Primary Prom as Josh Bartholomew finds out:
+The Hampton Brass Band had an unforgettable experience as they closed the show at the Music for Youth Primary Prom as Josh Bartholomew finds out:

 Hampton’s Brass Band performed at the Royal Albert Hall on Wednesday in the Music for Youth Primary Prom event, performing to over 5,000 primary school children in two concerts.
 Having reached the National Festival of Music for Youth last year and performed at Birmingham Symphony Hall, the band were offered the opportunity to play at the prestigious London venue.
 It’s the third consecutive year where a Hampton ensemble have performed at the Royal Albert Hall as part of the Music for Youth Proms, with respected male choir Voices of Lions singing there last November, and barbershop group The Hamptonics the year before.